nicforzen/whitemage/README.md

 # whitemage

-A Unity-inspired game engine that shares client/server code.
+A Unity-inspired 2D Javascript game engine that can share client/server code.

 ## Description